SPQR-Project/frontend/README.md

         </tr>
         <tr>
             <td>
-                On the Menu Page (for HQ-access users), users have the ability to view current menus, as well as delete menu categories or individual menu items.
+                On the Menu Page (for HQ-access users), users have the ability to view current offered menus, as well as delete menu categories or individual menu items.
             </td>
         </tr>
     </tbody>